-Founding my research upon a user centered design approach, and bringing in early feedback, I discovered that the material holds a strong sensory effect that connects the experiencer to nature.
+Founding the research upon a user centered design approach, and bringing in early feedback, it was discovered that the material holds a strong sensory effect that connects the experiencer to nature.

-With this knowledge in mind, I have together with spatial designer Rebecca Norberg and biodesigner Paula Nerlich, developed an interactive installation called The Materiality of Well-Being.
-Here we investigate how the material can work as the medium for a grounding, peaceful experience, bringing us back to nature and its documented positive effects on mind and body.
+With this knowledge in mind, we have together with spatial designer Rebecca Norberg and biodesigner Paula Nerlich, developed an interactive installation called The Materiality of Well-Being.
+Here we investigated how the material can work as the medium for a grounding, peaceful experience, bringing us back to nature and its documented positive effects on mind and body.

 The aim has been to design small objects made by leftover pine tree needles that can recreate the sense of being in a forest – an environment which has been scientifically proven to be stress relieving – and through this experience, generate related health benefits.